-In respect of the e interest in land described as: and pursuant to the follows: Tobacco Plains Indian Band Property Tax ation Law, 2008, I hereby certify as follows: rest and penalties are unpaid in respect of t he above-referenced interest in land, as Taxes: \$ \$ \$ Penalties: \$ Interest: \$ Total unpaid ta x debt: \$ The total unpaid d tax debt is due and payable immediately. aid tax debt is paid on or before d on this amount. , no further penalties and interest rtion of the tax debt is not paid on or before ars (\$) will be assessed on that da debt accrues interest each day that it remaium, compounded [monthly/yearly]. ns unpaid, at a rate of percent be made at the offices of the Tobacco Plain normal business hours.
-Payment must be The following p persons are jointly and severally liable for t he total unpaid tax debt: ator for the Tobacco Plains Indian Band Dated: .
-20
+In respect of the interest Indian Band Property To in land described as: exation Law, 2009, I hereby certif y as follows: That taxes, interest and p enalties are unpaid in respect of t he above-referenced interest in land, as follows: Taxes: \$ Penalties: \$ Interest: \$ Total unpaid tax debt: \$ The total unpaid tax debt is due and payable immediately.
+If the total unpaid tax deassessed on this amount. ebt is paid on or before , no further penalties and interest will be If all or any portion of dollars (\$) will efore, a further penalty of The unpaid tax debt acci rues interest each day that it rema ins unpaid, at a rate of fifteen percent (15%) per dian Band, located at RR #2 Sliammon Road, urs.
+Payment must be by cheque, money order or The following persons ar e jointly and severally liable for the he total unpaid tax debt: Tax Administrator for the e Sliammon Indian Band